 “Endothelial dysfunction is one of the intermediate mechanisms that potentially contribute to the increased risk of cardiovascular disease in OSA,” said lead study author Frédéric Gagnadoux, MD, professor of pulmonology at the University Hospital of Angers in France.
 “Whether MAD therapy improves endothelial function in OSA patients had not been evaluated before in properly controlled and adequately powered trials.”

 Patients in the current study had an AHI > 30.
 They ranged in age from 18-70, and 86 percent were men.
 None had signs of cardiovascular disease.
 Although their AHI scores were indicative of severe sleep apnea, participants reported only mild daytime sleepiness.
 A strength of the study, which lasted two months, was that compliance with using MAD was high, as verified by researchers using a tiny embedded monitor.

 It’s a daunting thing to grapple with.
 Being diagnosed with sleep apnea doesn’t mean your life is over, it just means there are more things you need to consider in order to remain healthy.
-The important thing to take away from this is that you can’t cut corners.
-Sleep apnea is a serious disorder with real consequences.
+The important thing to take away from this is that you can’t cut corners when it comes to addressing the issue.
+Sleep apnea is a serious disorder with real consequences that can start to pile up and create a potentially deadly situation.
 This goes beyond trying to stop snoring because it bothers your partner.
 When your life is at risk you need to do everything in your power to retain a quality of life and living that you are proud of.
 You can’t just slap a mouthpiece in and think everything is great.
 Will it stop the snoring?
 Sure!
 That’s what it’s designed to do.
-But it also has limitations.
+But these devices also have limitations.
 Your heart isn’t affected by what you wear in your mouth at night.
-Not enough to keep heart disease at bay.
+It’s simply not enough to keep heart disease at bay.
 Listen to your doctor and make sure you’re doing what you can to have a happy, healthy sleep.